 Mike resides in Plantation, FL. with Heidi, his wife of 24 years, and sons Eric (age 22) and Kyle (age 18).

 Charissa Kerr joined the Angiosarcoma Awareness Board in 2019 as the Secretary/Treasurer.
 With degrees in accounting and economics, as well as an MBA with a concentration in international business Charissa is well-suited for these roles.
-In addition, she has serve as Treasurer on multiple non-profit boards across New England.
-She has amassed a vast array of knowledge in her 25-plus years of business experiences, 15 of which have been in the non-profit sector.
-She is currently the Chief Financial Officer at Gulf of Maine Research Institute, in Portland, ME, a multi-million dollar, non-profit organization focused on pioneering collaborative solutions to global ocean challenges.
+In addition, she has served as Treasurer on multiple non-profit boards across New England.
+She has amassed a vast array of knowledge in her 25-plus years of business experience, 15 of which have been in the non-profit sector.
+She is currently the Chief Financial Officer at Gulf of Maine Research Institute, in Portland, ME, a multi-million dollar, a non-profit organization focused on pioneering collaborative solutions to global ocean challenges.

 Charissa has many personal accomplishments in the philanthropic world, including signing up over 2,500 people for the Bone Marrow Registry, obtaining non-profit status for her fire department association, and serving on an international board to bring Hungarians to America as Fellows.
 Charissa has also been a CPR instructor since 2007.